mindsphere/vfc-examples/trendPredictionAPI/readme.md

 # FLOW: Running MindSphere's Trend Prediction API

-This flow show ho to create a trend prediction from historic time series data.
+This flow shows how to create a trend prediction from historic time series data.
 Future predictions can be used to trigger rules and create events (info/warning/error) in Fleet Manager/Operations Insights etc. This is  a very useful application within a Predictive Maintenance use case.

 ![image](./doc/trendPrediction.png)